Nightemaire/CIV6-Mod_Infrastructure-Overhaul/Tile Growth System/TileGrowth_Readme.md

 Plot Property Growth Event System

 # Overview
 This is intended to fill a gap in Civ 6 modding where working with and modifying plot properties can be a resource intensive endeavour.
 It specifically applies to situations where the plot property should change over time.
-When the property exists at every tile in the map, this can get unwieldy and require a lot of computation.
+When the property is defined at every tile in the map, this can get unwieldy and require a lot of computation if each tile also needs to be checked for some condition.
 In order to alleviate this, a property system that leverages dynamic events and growth rates to reduce the burden of needing to check every property all the time.

 # The Basics
 This would be the intended workflow of creating a growth property: